gibbok/notes-next-js/nextjs-13.md

 - Root layout: Applies to all routes
 - Regular layout: Applies to specific routes

+Files inside app will be rendered on the server as React Server Components.

 ### Root Layout

 You can create a root layout that will apply to all routes of your application by adding a layout.js file inside the app folder.